RyanDaDeng/laravel-dto-generator/readme.md

 #### or JSON

 - I have disabled JSON method, you need to convert JSON to PHP array by yourself.
 (You can use online convert tool if necessary)
-- Then please follow Array Input instruction.
+- Then please follow Array Schema instruction.